NEUDitao/AWDSite/_posts/2019-10-03-To-Create-A-Homepage.md

 However, all of these sites still limit you with templates, and lock the source of your website behind paywalls -- if the service goes down, your site is lost forever.
 What I’ll be showing today is an alternative, using Github Pages to host your own website with your own code online, for free!
+Github is a place to share text files... mostly code projects.
+However, through some cool tools people have made, you can make a website just by editing small pieces of text.

+Through this
-Through this guide, even with no coding experience, you can get a personalized website up and running in less than an hour!
+guide, even with no coding experience, you can get a personalized website up and running in less than an hour!